 The most used Chinese Search Engines in 2019:

-Baidu, the biggest search engine in China, is retaining about 70% of the market.
-Shenma follows with an interesting 15%.
-Then, there are Haosou with a 7% market share and Sogou that reaches almost 4%.
+By May 2019, Baidu, the biggest search engine in China, is retaining about 65% of the market.
+Sogou follows with an interesting 18%.
+Then, there are Shenma with a 8% market share and Haosou that reaches almost 4%.
 The remaining shares of the market are held by several search engines that, although not very large, may be absolutely relevant for your audience.

 Let’s now consider the different characteristics of the largest search engines in China.